its-tkc/its-tkc/README.md

 Projects:

-I'm currently working for Kresko Labs which is a Singapore based startup, my role is to develop apps of both game and non-game types. my current project that i'm handling is Kids Colouring App already published on play store.
+I'm currently working for Kresko Labs. my role is to develop apps of both game and non-game types. my current project that i'm handling is Kids Colouring App already published on play store.